- 1 Working principle of a VPN

 - How does a VPN for Windows 10 work?

-A Free VPN for Windows 10 works by routing your device’s internet connection by selecting VPN’s private server instead of your internet service provider (ISP).
+It works by routing your device’s internet connection by selecting VPN’s private server instead of your internet service provider (ISP).

 - Which are the best Free VPN for Windows?

-There are several free VPNs for Windows that offer great service.
+There are several VPNs for Windows that offer great service.
 The ones which offer money-back are Surfshark, NordVPN, ExpressVPN, and a limited free VPN we like the most is hide.me.

 This is dependent on who is running the server that you have chosen to use with your VPN.
 If the provider of the VPN logs the data, and if their connection is not encrypted, then it is not safe as it may lead to exposing your data.
-If you pick your free VPN carefully, then YES!
+If you pick your provider carefully, then YES!

 - How do I set up a free VPN for Windows?